Quick And Easy Mixed Berry Trifle

 - 1 orange, juiced and zested (lemon juice and lemon zest alternatively for more tartness)

 - ¼ cup honey (maple syrup or sugar alternatively)

 - ½ teaspoon vanilla extract

-- 1 (11-ounce) jar lemon curd or homemade lemon curd (I use Ina Garten’s recipe if I’m making homemade)
+- 1 (11-ounce) jar lemon curd or homemade lemon curd (I use my homemade lemon curd recipe)

 - 1 homemade or store-bought tsoureki, sweet bread or brioche, (approx 10-12 ounce loaf) sliced in ½-inch thick cubes (store bought pound cake alternatively)